Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Related Work and Further Background

-In their paper, \citet{crowdmedian} study the problem of estimating a medoid of a data set via crowdsourcing (used for collecting statements of the kind \eqref{quest_crowdmed}) and employ their proposed procedure for clustering by means of a second crowdsourcing task.
-Their approach is closely related to ours: for every fixed data point they estimate the probability that the data point is the outlier within a triple of three data points containing the fixed data point and two data points chosen uniformly at random from the remaining ones and then take the data point with minimal estimated probability as estimate for a medoid.
-However, the conceptual problem with their approach is that the function that is used in their approach,
+This type of ordinal data has been studied by \citet{crowdmedian} and also by \citet{ukkonen_density}. \citet{crowdmedian} proposed an algorithm for estimating a medoid of a data set based on statements of the kind \eqref{quest_crowdmed}.
+Their approach is closely related to ours (compare with Algorithm \ref{medoid_alg}): For every fixed data point, they estimate the probability that the data point is the outlier within a triple of three data points containing the fixed data point and two data points chosen uniformly at random from the remaining ones.
+Then they take the data point with minimal estimated probability as an estimate of a medoid.
+However, the conceptual problem with their approach is that the function that it is based on,

 is \emph{not} a valid statistical depth function.
 It does not satisfy one of the most crucial properties of statistical depth functions, namely maximality at the center for symmetric distributions (see Section \ref{subsection_relwork_depthfunctions}).
-As a consequence, their approach always fails to return a true medoid for certain data sets, even though given access to the correct statements of the kind \eqref{quest_crowdmed} for all possible triples of data points.
+As a consequence, their approach always fails to return a true medoid for certain data sets, even though given access to the correct statements of the kind \eqref{quest_crowdmed} for all triples of data points.
 As we will see in the experiments in Section \ref{exp_art_med}, Algorithm~\ref{medoid_alg} consistently achieves better results in recovering a true medoid of a data set compared to the method by \citeauthor{crowdmedian} when both methods are given the same number of statements, either of the kind \eqref{my_quest} or of the kind \eqref{quest_crowdmed}, as input.

-Clearly, in the same way as Algorithm \ref{outlier_alg} is related to Algorithm \ref{medoid_alg}, one can adapt the method by \citeauthor{crowdmedian} for the problem of outlier identification by considering data points with high estimated probabilities as outlier candidates.
-In the experiments in Section~\ref{exp_art_out} we will compare Algorithm \ref{outlier_alg} with such an approach. \\
+As \citeauthor{crowdmedian} remark, one can adapt their method to the problem of outlier identification by considering data points with high estimated probabilities as outlier candidates---in the same way as Algorithm \ref{outlier_alg} is related to Algorithm \ref{medoid_alg}.
+In the experiments in Section~\ref{exp_art_out} we will compare Algorithm \ref{outlier_alg} to such an approach. \\